-Overview
+Business Overview

-UniFirst Corporation is one of the largest providers of workplace uniforms and protective clothing in the United States.
+UniFirst Corporation, together with its subsidiaries, hereunder referred to as "we", "our", the "Company" or "UniFirst" is one of the largest providers of workplace uniforms and protective clothing in the United States.
 We design, manufacture, personalize, rent, clean, deliver, and sell a wide range of uniforms and protective clothing, including shirts, pants, jackets, coveralls, lab coats, smocks, aprons and specialized protective wear, such as flame resistant and high visibility garments.
 We also rent industrial wiping products, floor mats, facility service products and other non-garment items, and provide first aid cabinet services and other safety supplies, to a variety of manufacturers, retailers and service companies.